-As Patient Counselors, Carrie and I have listened to many tummy tuck patients at our plastic surgery center serving patients in Denver and Golden, CO.
-We have talked with these patients before surgery and after recovery, led patients to push through their fears, and have even recovered from tummy tuck (abdominoplasty) procedures first hand.
-We meet with women daily who want to eliminate sagging skin and protruding abdominal muscles, and reduce the amount of stretch marks left behind after pregnancy or weight loss.
-However, many patients have become so frightened by the perceived “painful” recovery that they postpone scheduling for months and sometimes years!
+We meet with women daily who want to eliminate sagging skin and a protruding abdomen, and reduce the extent of stretch marks left behind after pregnancy or weight loss.
+However, many patients have become so frightened by the perceived “painful” recovery—that they end up postponing their procedure for months and sometimes years!

 Listen up!
 Procrastination is a big mistake!
 Why put off the future of a sleek, flat, bikini-wearing, defined stomach for a few weeks of discomfort?
 Understanding the truth about pain, taking advantage of modern pain management, and setting yourself up with ample recovery time and support will make for a successful recovery.

 Think about it this way: A tummy tuck is basically military boot camp for the abdominal muscles.
 Those stubborn muscles loved the roominess of your loose abdomen.
 For about a week, they retaliate by acting sore and tired.
 Those muscles quickly become angry and fatigued from the layers of sutures placed to keep them tight.
-The muscles soreness diminishes after a week and becomes less at the forefront of the mind.
-Most women are walking upright and going about daily “to dos” after just 2 weeks.
+The soreness diminishes after a week and you start to think less and less about it.
+Most women are walking upright and going about daily activities after just 2 weeks.

-Not only does EXPAREL help patients get through the first 72 hours post-op with greatly reduced discomfort, it is also great for patients who wish to limit the amount of narcotic pain meds they take.
+Not only does EXPAREL help patients get through the first 72 hours post-op with significantly reduced discomfort, it is also great for patients who wish to limit the amount of narcotic pain meds they need to take.
 Oral pain relievers can cause extreme drowsiness, fatigue, nausea, and constipation in some patients.
 Our patients who opt to add EXPAREL to their procedure report a 50% reduction in narcotic pain medication consumption vs. those who do not.
-EXPAREL adds $500 to the total surgical investment, and the patients who have used it feel it is well worth the cost.
+EXPAREL adds $500 to the total surgical investment and the patients who have used it feel it is well worth the cost.